Tsitsi Dangarembga

 Tsitsi Dangarembga (born 4 February 1959) is a Zimbabwean novelist, playwright and filmmaker.
 Her debut novel, Nervous Conditions (1988), which was the first to be published in English by a Black woman from Zimbabwe, was named by the BBC in 2018 as one of the top 100 books that have shaped the world.
-She has won other literary honors.
-In 2022 she was convicted in a Zimbabwe court of inciting public violence, by displaying, on a public road, a placard asking for reform.
+She has won other literary honours, including the Commonwealth Writers' Prize and the PEN Pinter Prize.
 In 2020, her novel This Mournable Body was shortlisted for the Booker Prize.
+In 2022, Dangarembga was convicted in a Zimbabwe court of inciting public violence, by displaying, on a public road, a placard asking for reform; her conviction was later overturned.